DinkeyKing/Improved-KCC/README.md

 ## How to use
 - Optional, but recommended: set 3D physics engine implementation to Godot Jolt. (https://github.com/godot-jolt/godot-jolt)
-- Place 'ikcc.gd' somewhere in your project folder ('addons' folder for example).
+- Place 'ikcc.gd' somewhere in your project folder.
 - Your character controller scripts should be attached to ```CharacterBody3D``` nodes, like normal.
 - In your script, instead of extending ```CharacterBody3D```, extend the ```IKCC``` class.
 - Assign the character body's ```CollisionShape3D``` node to the ```collider``` property.